jellyfin/jellyfin.org/docs/general/networking/vpn.md

 Commercial VPN services such as Mullvad, PIA, NortVPN or Windscribe are a great way to hide your IP and bypass georestrictions.
 While some of them do provide a port forwarding feature,  they are **NOT** designed for hosting permanent services.
 You **SHOULD NOT** use a commercial VPN as a means to remotely access a Jellyfin server.

 ## Point To Point VPNs
 Services like Tailscale, Zerotier and Hamachi provide an easy eay to link devices together in a Virtual network, providing LAN access between them.
-They are an easy way to allow access to devices without requiring much knowledge.
+They are an easy way to allow access to devices without requiring much networking expertise.